Research

 Wet chemically synthesized nanoparticles with designed properties

-Nanoparticles possess characteristic and unique physical / functional properties.
-Their size, shape and composition determines the ultimate properties.
-Chemical synthesis control enables tailoring these physical properties.
-We synthesize and surface functionalize inorganic nanoparticles, in particularly metal oxide nanoparticles, by means of bottom-up wet chemistry and subsequently use these as building blocks to assemble functional supraparticles.
-A main interest is on magnetic, luminescent and adsorber nano building blocks.
+Size, shape and composition determine the ultimate properties of nanoparticles.
+Chemical synthesis control enables tailoring these.
+We synthesize and surface functionalize nanoparticles by means of bottom-up wet chemistry and subsequently use these as building blocks to assemble functional supraparticles.
+A main interest is on magnetic, luminescent, adsorber and catalyst nano building blocks.

 Selected publications: